seanballais/susi-core/README.md

 ## License
 Susi Core is licensed under the Mozilla Public License 2.0.
 See [LICENSE.md](/LICENSE.md) for details.

-Some code used in the project are based from online sources, such as blogs.
-The links to such sources are included in the individual files with code that is based off of such sources.
+Some code used in the project are based from online sources, specifically blogs.
+The links to such sources are included in the individual files with code based off of such sources.

 ## Contact
 Sean Francis N. Ballais - [@seanballais](https://twitter.com/seanballais) - [sean@seanballais.com](mailto:sean@seanballais.com)